 If you're in the city during a home game, don't miss the chance to see this championship-winning NFL team play ball—and don't forget to bring a Terrible Towel with you to Heinz Field on game day so you'll fit right in with the home fans.

 Getting Fans Excited: The Origins

-The brainchild of Myron Cope, a broadcaster for the Pittsburgh Steelers, the Terrible Towel was a gimmick created to excite the fans during a 1975 playoff football game between the Pittsburgh Steelers and the then Baltimore Colts.
+The idea for marketing yellow towels was the brainchild of Myron Cope, a broadcaster for the Pittsburgh Steelers.
+The Terrible Towel was a gimmick he created to excite the fans during a 1975 playoff football game between the Steelers and the then Baltimore Colts.

 A towel was chosen because it was small, portable, and something that just about every fan could own.
 It's nothing fancy—just a bright yellow towel.
 But when those towels started waving at Steelers games, the stands turned into a sea of yellow that presented a strong, very visible show of support for the team, rallying the already-loud Steelers fans to a fever pitch.

 Initially, any yellow or black towel brought to the game was considered part of the fun, but a marketing team in the mid-1970s decided to start branding towels with the "Terrible Towel" to sell as merchandise at the games.

 According to a 1995 story in the Pittsburgh Tribune-Review, before the towels were branded, people would come to local department stores and buy out all the yellow and black hand towels, but leave the matching bath towels behind.
 Since manufacturers shipped both according to a fixed ratio of hand to bath towels, this left quite a surplus of bath towels for local stores.